 Families may choose more immense beaches such as Santa Monica or Redondo Beach, which provide various facilities, shopping areas, and services.
 In contrast, explorers may choose more secluded beaches such as those in Malibu or Palos Verdes.

 Living near those beaches is a wonderful experience as each beach has its own significance and several entertainment facilities.
 It is up to your preference which one you like the most and spends a great deal of time there.
-This article will tell you about some of the best beaches around Los Angeles and how it feels like to live near them.
+This article will tell you about some of the best beaches around Los Angeles and what it feels like to live near them.

 Santa Monica has the most outstanding overall beach experience in Los Angeles, with one of the widest beach areas, soft, sandy beaches, an amusement dock, a beachfront boardwalk, and some pretty fantastic restaurants.
 It’s also one of Southern California’s top beach regions.